 - Willingness to take direction from a band leader and function well inside a group

-We also appreciate good songwriters who are original or have a deep understanding of a particular traditional style.
 We try to highlight each musician’s strengths and not ask participants to play too far outside their skill sets.
 The ability to read music is sometimes very helpful but may not be needed often.

 Q: Will I get the chance to have lessons or one-on-one time with the clinicians?